StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/case-links/add-a-link-to-a-case.md

 The link can point to another TheHive case or to an external resource.

 !!! info "Not applicable to alert links"
-    This procedure doesn't apply to alert links that are automatically created when [merging an alert into a new case](../../alerts/merge-an-alert-into-a-new-case.md) or [merging it into an existing one](../../alerts/merge-an-alert-into-an-existing-case.md).
+    This procedure doesn't apply to alert links that are automatically created when [merging an alert into a new case](../../alerts/merge-an-alert-into-a-new-case.md) or [an existing one](../../alerts/merge-an-alert-into-an-existing-case.md).

 {!includes/access-manage-case-links.md!}